docker-hy/docker-hy.github.io/exercises.md

 <b style="color:firebrick;">This exercise is mandatory</b>

-Start both frontend-example and backend-example with correct ports exposed and configure the CMD or add ENV with necessary information from README.
+Start both frontend-example and backend-example with correct ports exposed and configure the CMD or add ENV with necessary information from both READMEs ([front](https://github.com/docker-hy/frontend-example-docker),[back](https://github.com/docker-hy/backend-example-docker)).

+Ignore the backend configurations until frontend sends requests to `<backend>/ping` when you press the button.

-You know that the configuration is ready when the button for 1.7 of frontend-example responds.
+You know that the configuration is ready when the button for 1.12 of frontend-example responds.

 *Do not alter the code of either project*